viamrobotics/docs/docs/services/slam.md

 {{% alert title="Note" color="note" %}}
-* Viam creates a timestamp following this format: `2022-10-10T09_28_50.2630`.
+Viam creates a timestamp following this format: `2022-10-10T09_28_50.2630`.
 We append the timestamp to each filename prior to saving images, maps, and *.yaml files.
-We will be updating the timestamp format to the RFC339 Nano time format (here: `2022-10-10T09:28:50Z26:30`) in the near future.
+We will be updating the timestamp format to the RFC339 Nano time format (i.e.: `2022-10-10T09:28:50Z26:30`) in the near future.
 {{% /alert %}}